 Planned maintenance, reducing the nuclear power outage of the UK by a fifth, as well as lower solar and wind renewable energy generated has also contributed.

-At the moment, companies are shouldering that financial burden due to the government's energy price cap which limits the cost firms can pass on to its customers.
+Initially, companies were shouldering that financial burden due to the government's energy price cap which limits the cost firms can pass on to its customers.